Taraxacum: Description

-The species of Taraxacum are tap-rooted, perennial, herbaceous plants, native to temperate areas of the Northern Hemisphere.
+Taraxacum species are tap-rooted, perennial, herbaceous plants, native to temperate areas of the Northern Hemisphere.
 The genus contains many species, which usually (or in the case of triploids, obligately) reproduce by apomixis, resulting in many local populations and endemism.
-In the British Isles alone, 234 microspecies (i.e. morphologically distinct clonal populations) are recognised in nine loosely defined sections, of which 40 are "probably endemic".
-A number of species of Taraxacum are seed-dispersed ruderals that rapidly colonize disturbed soil, especially the common dandelion (T. officinale), which has been introduced over much of the temperate world.
-After flowering is finished, the dandelion flower head dries out for a day or two.
-The dried petals and stamens drop off, the bracts reflex (curve backwards), and the parachute ball opens into a full sphere.
-When development is complete, the mature seeds are attached to white, fluffy "parachutes" which easily detach from the seedhead and glide by wind, dispersing.
+In the British Isles alone, 234 microspecies (i.e. morphologically distinct clonal populations) are recognised in nine loosely defined sections.
+A number of Taraxacum species can act as ruderals, pioneer species that rapidly colonise disturbed soil.
+The common dandelion (T. officinale) has been introduced over much of the temperate world, and it is especially effective at spreading along roads, cemeteries, lawns, and pastures.
+A week or two after flowering, the dandelion's flower becomes a round seed head.
+The bracts, specialized leaves around the flower, curve backwards.
+The parachute ball fully opens into a sphere, and the yellow petals fall away.
+When development is complete, the mature seeds are attached to white, fluffy "parachutes", which easily detach from the seed head and glide on the wind, dispersing.